 When a student has gone through the referral process and it is concluded based on the results of the English Proficiency Test that he/she needs to be assessed in their native language, the Special Education Coordinator will forward a referral package for a bilingual assessment.
-It is still necessary for all of the pre-referral steps, including intervention, to be completed prior to the referral package being forwarded to the Bilingual Team.
+It is still necessary for all the pre-referral steps, including intervention, to be completed prior to the referral package being forwarded to the Bilingual Team.

-Currently DCPS does not have an OT or PT as part of the Bilingual Team.
+DCPS does not have an OT or PT on the Bilingual Assessment Team.
 OT and PT staff will need to request an interpreter.